jon49/child-spaced-repetition/README.md

 # Database Setup.
 Modify the constants in the file `/app/app_settings.php` to reflect your database credentials.
 Some of the example code provided for you depends on a `user` table existing in that database.
 You can use the `/database.sql` SQL file to create that table.
 Note that you can change this table as needed but the examples might depend on the original schema of this table

+When you setup your database, be sure to edit the `.gitignore` file the `/app/app_settings.php` file is not committed to GitHub.
+This is for two main reasons:
+1. We don't want our database credentials broadcasted on the web in public repos
+2. Even if it were a private repo, we don't want this file to end up on our production server - because we won't be using the same values for database credentials on our production server.

 # SQL Statements

 The `db` object allows you to pass SQL statements and it returns a [mysqli result](http://php.net/manual/en/class.mysqli-result.php) object as seen below: